Thursday, January 19

 VFW Patriotic Contests

 VFW Post 7017 of Denham Springs and the VFW Auxiliary 7017 will sponsor several patriotic contests in Livingston Parish.
 Patriotic Art is for grades 9-12.
 Students are to paint a patriotic picture.
-For more information on that, visit www.auxvfw.org.
+For more information, visit www.auxvfw.org.
 Deadline is March 3, 2017.
 The other contests ended Nov.
 1. Students who participate in these contests can win scholarships, U.S. savings bonds, trophies, a trip to Washington, D.C., and recognition on national, state and local levels.
 For more information, call Post Commander Robert Nolan at 603-4694 or Auxiliary President Vi Singleton at 665-1201.

 VFW Aux Membership Changes